 E.S.
 Roraback holds a D.Phil. from the University of Oxford, UK (viva voce examiners Terry Eagleton, St. Catherine’s College, Oxford and Maud Ellmann, King’s College, Cambridge) where he first taught individual tutorials for Magdalen College, Oxford and for Mansfield College, Oxford.
 He gained a B.A. from Pomona College, USA (Concentration in English Cum Laude) where he also spent one semester on a Pomona in University College, Oxford program (director All Souls College, Oxford) earning a 4.0 GPA studying under such scholars as Robert Maslen (Christ Church College), Geoffrey Tyack (Stanford University Centre in Oxford), and the Lady Margaret Professor of Divinity, Rowan Williams (Christ Church College and later Archbishop of Canterbury).
-Erik Roraback was unanimously elected Visiting Professor in the Université de Provence, France (2005), is a 7-time Visiting Erasmus + Scholar at the University of Winchester, UK (2012–present), a 10-time Visiting Researcher at the Universität Konstanz, Germany (2004–14).
+Erik Roraback was unanimously elected Visiting Professor in the Université de Provence, France (2005), is a 7-time Visiting Erasmus + Scholar at the University of Winchester, UK (2012–present), and a 10-time Visiting Researcher at the Universität Konstanz, Germany (2004–14).
 In the English Department at the University of Washington-Seattle, USA, he was a Visiting Scholar from 2015–19, and now after an unanimous quorum of 45 faculty holds from September 2019 an Affiliate Associate Professor appointment.
 In December 2014 he was awarded a Five-Year University Visiting Research Fellowship in the Faculty of Arts at the University of Winchester; this Fellowship was renewed until October 2023.
 As a visiting D.Phil. student, he studied for six months in the École Normale Supérieure, and attended the 1995 Seminar of the Algerian-born Jewish-French philosopher Jacques Derrida in the École des Hautes Études en Sciences Sociales at Paris on a French government grant; he also spent one academic year 1993 in the global south in the University of Western Australia on a Rotary Foundation Graduate Ambassadorial Scholarship where he earned an A+ for his comparative cultural research under Hilary Fraser (D.Phil., Oxon.).